robertocarroll/icc-beta/style-guide-templates/style-points.md

 ## Titles
 The page title is very important.
 It tells users and search engines what the page is about:

-- No more than 70 characters if possible.
+- No more than 70 characters.
 - Speak to the focus of the page.
-- Don’t use abbreviations, e.g. International Criminal Court not ICC if possible.
+- Don’t use abbreviations, e.g. International Criminal Court not ICC.
 - Include who the article or page is about if possible.